ephimoff/step-upp/README.md

 - [ ] Allow to change the picture
 - [x] Add email login
 - [ ] Replace `myprofile` with `newUser` endpoint from next-auth
+- [ ] Refresh instantly the view of competencies right adding a new competency

 ## Marketing speech